|

 required to wait for the completion of the invoked command before

 invoking another command.
-This was done because historical
+This was done because historical scripts

-scripts using xargs assumed sequential execution.
-Implementations
+using xargs assumed sequential execution.
+Implementations wanting

-are encouraged to add an option enabling parallel invocation, but
+encouraged to add an option enabling parallel invocation, but

 should still wait for termination of all of the children before